 That’s when they looked at the “group norms” or “team culture.”
 They found that teams where everyone spent roughly the same amount of time speaking in the meetings performed the best.
 It didn’t matter if team members interrupted one another regularly versus if everyone finished their sentences.
 The teams that excelled were the ones where everyone made roughly the same amount of meaningful contributions to the discussions.

 Fast forward to 2022 — we’re living in a world where a global pandemic has fast-tracked hybrid and remote work.
 It’s more important than ever to consider how you can help your team collaborate effectively and make sure every team member is given the chance to make meaningful contributions.
-Team management apps are a great way to help accomplish that.
+Team management and productivity apps are a great way to help accomplish that.

 Below is a list of 12 of the best team task management apps, listed alphabetically.
 They make up some of the most popular options for team management software currently on the market.
 We’ve included a range of options that cater to different needs and industries.